CWRUbotix/rov-24/src/pi/temp_sensor/README.md

 ## Overview

-This package launches flood detection.
+This package reads from the temperature sensor.

 ## Installation